Rapidfacture/rf-acl/README.md

 # rf-acl

-* ACL Module for Rapidfacture Apps
+ACL Module for Rapidfacture Apps
-* beware: in Alpha!
-* started via rf-load module Loader; needs also other rf-modules as peer Dependencies
-* fetches session secret from db or creates one
+* fetches session secret from db
 * fetches session (user, groups, right) of the users and stores them in memory
+* provide "basic-config" Acess Point